Master the Art of Fitting Clothes!

 Measure your vertical back waist point by placing the tape at your first vertebrae and following the spine to your waist.

 Measure your vertical back hip point by placing the tape at your first vertebrae and then following your spine to the widest part of your hipline.

 The upper arm measurement is taken with the tape around the widest part of your upper arm.
 (Arm relaxed at your side).

 The final body measurement, for the length of your jacket or dress, is taken with the tape at your first vertebrae and measuring down the back to your desired hemline.

 The inseam is measured from the top of your leg (inside) with your legs slightly apart, keeping your body straight.

 choosing your size...

 One Fabulous Fit®Fitting System will increase measurements to 3 sizes, or about 3 inches at any area.
-Larger sizes can be created by placing another Fitting System over the top of your already padded dress form.
-Choose your best size by the smallest of your bust, waist and hip measurements compared to the form.
+Larger sizes can be created by layering another Fitting System over the top of your already padded dress form.
+Choose your best size by the smallest measurement (bust, waist and hip measurements) compared to the form.
 For example.
 If your bust is 36 and your hips 39, Size 8 is best to accommodate your bust and then build out the hips.
 If your bust is 33, your waist is 28, and your hips are 39, Size 6 is best to match the bust measurement.
-You can then shape the dress for with the Fitting System to match the bust and hip measurements.
-COVERS ALSO IN BLACK!!
+You can then shape the dress form with the Fitting System to match the bust and hip measurements.
+COVERS ALSO AVAILABLE IN BLACK!!

 Consider how your weight might change and how your body moves.
 When you know you'll gain that extra five pounds on the road, you might need a few extra outfits.
 (After all, even rock stars, and politicians have only "ranges" for weight.)
 Shaping pads on the dress form will show you what the extra 5 lbs. (or so) looks like in your clothes.
 If you need extra individual pads, we have them.